cvanelteren/UploadAssist/README.md

 **Key improvements over arxiv-collector:**
 - **LuaTeX and XeLaTeX support:** Works seamlessly with projects that use LuaTeX or XeLaTeX, in addition to standard pdfLaTeX.
-- **Flatten option:** Adds a `--flatten` flag to restructure your project so all files are placed in a single directory—essential for journals that require flat submissions.
+- **Flatten by default:** UploadAssist now flattens your project structure by default, placing all files in a single directory and updating all referenced paths—essential for journals that require flat submissions.
+Use `--noflatten` to preserve the original directory structure.
 - Retains and improves all original features, including comment stripping and dependency tracking.

 If you are looking for the original package, see [arxiv-collector on GitHub](https://github.com/djsutherland/arxiv-collector).